h8d13/ZazuLago-VM/README.md

 ## Get it running:

 Create a d folder for your isos.

 Create a c folder for your disk.

+Point to the right names in the config section of vm.py script.
+(Use relative: `image_name = "./c/myvm.qcow2" iso_name = "./d/deb.iso"`

 Launch the script and type: `rdisk`.
 This creates a 60GB disk and exits.
 Launch the script again and `brick` this boots the ISO, when done with install you can close the Qemu window.